Child Abuse Statistics

 - A child is abused or neglected every 47 seconds in the U.S.

 - More than 3 million children are subjects of at least one child abuse case each year.

-- 1 in 10 (1 in 7 girls and 1 in 25 boys) children will be sexually abused before their 18th birthday.
+- About one in 10 children will be sexually abused before their 18th birthday.